3. EVOLUTIONARY PSYCHOLOGY

 The hereditary nature of relational intelligence

-The significance of the less powerful gene of intelligence and its coherence with the concept of conditional intelligence
+The significance of the less powerful gene regarding the concept of conditional intelligence

-The existence of a teleological or finalistic evolution
+The existence of a teleological or finalist evolution

-The intuitive vision of the brain's functions and cognitive psychology aspects is difficult to summarize because it has been exposed in such a schematic way.
-In fact, the index could be a good summary of concepts of evolutionary psychology dealt with.
+The intuitive vision of the brain's functions and cognitive psychology aspects of the Global Cognitive Theory is difficult to summarize.
+The index could be a good summary.

-Cognitive psychology helps us being somewhat more conscious of our limits and to be more prudent in the fixation of certain objectives.
+Cognitive psychology may help to be somewhat more conscious of the brain limits and more prudent in the fixation of individual objectives.

-The different ways the individual decision-making processes are developed can explain the apparent change of individual opinion that can occur in certain instances; particularly when carried out in a centralized or democratic way regarding our own cells or groups of cells.
+The different ways the individual decision-making processes developed can explain the apparent change of individual opinion in specific instances; particularly when carried out in a centralized or democratic way regarding the cells or groups of cells.

-Regarding cognitive psychology, the knowledge of the decision-making process should imply, to a certain degree, self-education so as to avoid losing control of the will.
+The knowledge of the decision-making process should imply, to a certain degree, self-education to avoid losing control of the will.

-A little bit of humor is never a bad thing with evolutionary psychology, above all when saying something like 'it seems that we do not exist from a strictly scientific point of view'; that the human being, more than a living being, strictly speaking, is configured like a vital impulse system.
+A little bit of humor is never wrong, above all when saying something like 'it seems that we do not exist from a strictly scientific point of view'; or that the human being, more than a living being, strictly speaking, is configured like a vital impulse system.

-The tendency of using normal memory should be increased to the extent possible, because of its enormous potential in comparison to mathematical memory.
+The tendency of using standard memory should increase as much as possible because of its enormous potential in comparison to mathematical one.

-Currently, many people think that you have to practice and use mathematical memory to completely develop it.
+Currently, there is a tendency to practice and use math memory to develop it.

-If new approaches in cognitive psychology are correct and this capacity is configured mainly by genetic determining factors, students' efforts towards mathematical memory could be truly counterproductive given that these efforts generate a lot of tension and prevent the desirable use of normal memory and the understanding of its limits.
+If new approaches in cognitive psychology are correct and this capacity is configured mainly by genetic determining factors, students' efforts could be genuinely counterproductive given that these efforts generate much tension and prevent the desirable use of standard memory.

-One more element of cognitive psychology to take into account is attributed to the functional parallelisms between computers and the human brain.
+One more element to consider is the functional parallelisms between computers and the human brain.

 Education should promote people's capacity for managing and processing the large quantity of available information.

-With the acceptance of the importance of sleeping and dreams on memory's operation, these cognitive psychology ideas should be sufficiently explained so that students do not make the serious error of studying instead of sleeping.
+The effects of sleeping and dreams on memory's operation should allow students to do not make the error of studying instead of sleeping.

-The same reasoning can be applied to other types of behavior that affect the capacity to memorize in a very special and temporary way.
+The same reasoning applies to other types of behavior concerning the capacity to memorize.

-If the parallelism between computers evolution and brain evolution are deeply rooted, an interesting consequence in evolutionary psychology would be the confrontation of current theses of evolution by random mutation with the idea that an almost perfect computer like the human brain has been the fruit of something random.
+If the parallelism between computers evolution and brain evolution are deeply rooted, an interesting consequence in evolutionary psychology would be the confrontation between random mutations and guided improvements.

-Likewise, the evolution of computers reminds us of the proposals put forth by the General Theory of Conditional Evolution of Life.
-The same parallelism will lead us to reconsider the role of sexual differentiation in the evolutionary process: females seem not to modify genes after their early formation, we may find that they have specialized in what we could call hardware, and males, on the other hand, in software; both, as we all know, interrelated and of a similar importance.
+Likewise, the evolution of computers reminds of the proposals put forth by the Conditional Evolution of Life.
+The same comparison will lead to reconsider the role of sexual differentiation in the evolutionary process: females seem not to modify genes after their early formation, we may find that they have specialized in “hardware”; and males, on the other hand, in “software.”
+Both, as we all know, interrelated and of similar reputation.

-This vision of the brain's functions and cognitive psychology creates a large quantity of questions in the specific field of evolutionary psychology: are genes the most compressed expression of our memory?
-Does something similar to a compiler exist in the human body and where would it be found?
-When is genetic information that is to be transferred updated?
+This vision of the brain's functions creates many questions in the specific field of evolutionary psychology: are genes the most compressed expression of our memory?
+Does something like a compiler exist in the human body, and where would it be found?
+When is genetic information updated?
 Why is short-term memory cleaned in sexual relations?
-What percentage of genetic information is modified in each generation?
+What percentage of genetic information modifies in each generation?

-Finally, we understand artificial intelligence as a machine's system of decisions, created or not by human beings, showing certain intelligence, at least apparently, and having the characteristics of a vital impulse system.
+Finally, artificial intelligence could be as a machine's system of decisions, created or not by human beings, and having the characteristics of a vital impulse system.

 * * *